Most Popular Python Interview Questions and Answers to Crack any Interview Successfully.

 - Extensive support of modules for any kind of application development including data analytics/machine learning/math-intensive applications.

-- Excellent support community to get your answers.
+- An excellent support community to get your answers.

 Q #3) Explain List, Tuple, Set, and Dictionary and provide at least one instance where each of these collection types can be used.